Thessaloniki • Phillipi • Kavala • Meteora • Delphi • Athens • Mykonos • Kusadasi • Ephesus • Patmos • Crete • Santorini

 Day 5: Delphi - Athens ~ Visit Delphi, the center of the ancient world (navel) of the earth, whose prestige extended far beyond the boundaries of the Hellenic world.
 On the slopes of Mount Parnassus, in a landscape of unparalleled beauty and majesty, lie the ruins of the Sanctuary of Apollo Pythios.
 Continue to Athens which is one of the most glorious cities in the world and the cradle of western civilization as we know it today.
 Dinner and overnight in Athens.

 Day 6: Athens - Excursion to Corinth ~ we will visit the Acropolis to see the ruins of the Parthenon, Erechtheum and Propylae.
 For twenty five centuries, the panorama of this city is dominated by the rock of the Acropolis; we see the ruins of the Parthenon, the Erechtheum and the Propylae.
 Afterwards, we will ascend Mars Hill where Paul spoke to the ancient Athenians about the one and only God.
 From here we have an excellent view of the ancient agora; former center of the Athenian public life.
 We then drive through the city to see the House of Parliament on Syntagma Square, the Evzones in their picturesque uniforms guarding the Presidential Palace and the Tomb of the Unknown Soldier.
 We also see the Library, the University, the Panathenaic Stadium where the first Olympics of the modern era were held, the temple of the Olympian Zeus and Adrian's Arch.
 Continue our tour to Ancient Corinth where, under the shadow of the towering Acropolis, St. Paul preached and lived for two years.
 The vigorous and mostly Gentile Church he founded here in 50 AD caused him much grief and prompted him to write, at least, four letters to them.
 Visit the ruins of the ancient city where Paul worked with Aquila and Priscilla.
 See the remains of the first century shops, the agora where Paul's trial by Gallio took place, the Fountain of Peirene, Temple of Apollo and the Bema.
-Return to Athens for dinner and overnight.
+Return for dinner and overnight in Athens.

 Day 7: Athens ~ Start 3-day Cruise (Luis Hellenic Cruise Lines) Mykonos Our first port-of-call is Mykonos.
 It is the most cosmopolitan of all Greek islands and attracts many visitors from all over the globe, including large numbers of artists and intellectuals.
 Your coaches will take you to Hora the island's capital where you'll enjoy a walking tour in the narrow cobbled streets of the town, passing by chic boutiques, elegant nightclubs and white washed houses till reaching Alefkandra.
 Alefkandra is a charming corner of Hora, known also as the "Venice" of Mykonos.
 At one of the famous restaurants of Alefkandra you'll enjoy the sunset on Mykonos Island while drinking your refreshment accompanied by Greek meze.
 You'll return then to Mykonos Town (Hora) from where you'll take the ship's shuttle service back to the port to meet your ship!